Her Campus Logo Her Campus Logo

 Some of my favorite moments on the setlist were “Virgo’s Groove,” where Beyonce emerges from a clamshell dressed in a custom Loewe bodysuit, with heavenly vocals to match, and when her oldest daughter Blue Ivy joins her onstage to dance to “My Power” and “Black Parade.”
 It’s joyous to see the mother-daughter duo on stage together and is evidence that Beyoncé is empowering her children just as much as she empowers her fans.
 Above all, the Renaissance Tour is reminding people just how important Beyoncé is to the music industry and our culture as a whole.
 Her impact and talent are unrivaled by anyone else, making her our ultimate “Alien Superstar.”

-Tara Siegel is a sophomore contributor to the Her Campus chapter at Pace University.
-She writes about a wide variety of topics, including music, film, pop culture, and current events.
+Tara Siegel is the current senior editor and junior contributor to the Her Campus chapter at Pace University.
+She loves editing and curating content for her fellow members, and she writes about a wide variety of topics, including music, film, pop culture, and current events.
 Beyond Her Campus, Tara is studying Communications and Media at Pace, and minoring in Journalism.
 She is also a writing tutor at the Learning Commons on campus.
 While in her hometown of Denver, Colorado she has taught children's dance at her local studio and loves to participate in her old dance community.
 She is interested in pursuing a career in media or journalism.
 In her free time, you can probably find Tara at a concert of one of her many favorite artists, reading, playing with makeup, or talking about K-pop with her best friends.